Simonipsum/project-planner/README.md

 Just take it w/e brooo..

 # comment
-changed a lot af stuff during the development, so the code quality is kinda trashy... but anyways its not the live version, but if it will help you out just take it.
+changed a lot of stuff during the development, so the code quality is kinda trashy... but anyways if it will help you out just take it.